Scholarships

 • Describe your participation in the greater book arts community.
 This can include volunteering, teaching/tutoring, memberships in local organizations, exhibitions, etc. How do you contribute, or plan to contribute, to the greater bookbinding community in the future?

 • Images of Work: Include images of 3-5 books.
-In the description, please tell us: 1) The year the work was completed; 2) whether it was completed independently, in a class, or both; and 3) what you’re most proud of.
+In the description, please tell us: 1) The year the work was completed; 2) whether it was completed independently, in a class, or both; 3) A short description of the work; and 4) what you’re most proud of.